Truelite/python-a38/README.md

 Required: dateutil, pytz, asn1crypto, and the python3 standard library.

+Optional:
-Optional: yapf for formatting `a38tool python` output
+ * yapf for formatting `a38tool python` output
+ * lxml for rendering to HTML
+ * the wkhtmltopdf command for rendering to PDF

 ## `a38tool` script